uddipan/Udacity_SelfDriving/Project5-VehicleDetection/writeup_template.md

 The pipeline will be challenged if we have vehicles other than cars (e.g. trucks) and also  at night where the typical brightness will be different than the trained images.
 In order to make it more robust we can add more data to the training set collected at various times of the day.

-The pipeline will also likely fail if we have advertisement hoardings on the roadside with lots of color or even when the camera sees cars crossing the road perpendicularly (e.g. the car is near an intersection and cars cross near perpedicualar to it).
+The pipeline will also likely fail if we have advertisement hoardings on the roadside with lots of color or even when the camera sees cars crossing the road perpendicularly (e.g. the car is near an intersection and cars cross near perpendicular to it).
 In both cases more data might help.